Diego-FloresG/Data-Mining/Unit_4/Evaluation/README.md

 ...
 ```

-Using the elbow method to find the optimal number of groups to use in the kmean model
+Using the elbow method to find the optimal number of groups to use in the kmean model.

 ```r
 TEM <- function(dataset){